slatedocs/slate/source/includes/_tracking_source.md

 `app_source` header params needs to be pass to set source for those models, and it will accept one of given values

+> NOTE: Please pass source header params in each and every api endpoints you call.
+That way, if some behavior change in our API, we might not change it depending on source, to keep it backward compitable.

 | Database value | source value           | comment                         |
 | -------------- | ---------------------- | ------------------------------- |
 | 0              | website                | default value                   |